-- Where the board of directors or supervisors of the applicant company are unable to independently perform their duties.
+- Where the board of directors of the applicant company is unable to independently perform its duties.

-- The applicant company shall have at least five members on the board of directors, of which the number of independent directors may not be fewer than two and may not be fewer than one-fifth of the total number of directors.
-However, if the applicant company's chairperson and general manager are the same person, or are spouses or relatives within one degree of kinship, the number of independent directors may not be fewer than three, and may not be fewer than one-fifth of the total number of directors.
+- The applicant company shall have at least five members on the board of directors, of which the number of independent directors may not be fewer than three and may not be fewer than one-fifth of the total number of directors.

-- More than one-half of the directors of the applicant company shall mutually be free of, and at least one or more of the supervisors shall mutually be free of, any of the relationships listed below, provided that those approved by the competent authority with the relevant jurisdiction are not subject to the provision of item c:
+- More than one-half of the directors of the applicant company shall mutually be free of any of the relationships listed below, provided that those approved by the competent authority with the relevant jurisdiction are not subject to the provision of item c:

 - Relative within the second degree of kinship;